sass/sass/proposal/package-importer.d.ts.md

 This proposal defines a `pkg:` URL scheme for usage with `@use` that directs an implementation to resolve a URL within a dependency.
-The implementation will resolve the dependency URL using the standard resolution for that environment.
+The implementation will resolve the dependency URL using the resolution standards and conventions for that environment.
 Once resolved, this URL will be loaded in the same way as any other `file:` URL.

 This proposal also defines a built-in Node importer.